pcaversaccio/createx/README.md

 - name: data
   type: bytes
   description: The initialisation code that is passed to the deployed proxy contract.

+# /*:°• Return Value •°:*/ #
+- name: newContract
+  type: address
+  description: The 20-byte address where the clone was deployed.
 ```

 > **Note**<br>